Recent developments in supercapacitor electrode materials: design, performance, and future perspectives

 Abstract

-Supercapacitors have gained massive attention as next-generation energy storage technology because of their high-power density, long cycle life, fast charge-discharge, and environmental sustainability.
-Their role in energy storage and harvesting is crucial, specifically in emerging mobile devices.
-This review presents comprehensive literature on the recent developments in supercapacitor research by covering the electrode materials design and novel materials advancements.
-The recent developments in electric double-layer capacitors, hybrid supercapacitors, and pseudocapacitors with focus on electrode materials are discussed.
-The major focus is based on two-dimensional (2D) materials that include carbon aerogels, carbon foams, carbide-derived carbon, graphene, CNTs, activated carbon, TMDs, h-BN, MXene, and carbon nitride, which exhibit excellent electrochemical properties for supercapacitor applications.
-Transition metal oxides such as RuO2, ZnO, NiO, Co₃O₄, MnO₂, Fe₂O₃/Fe₃O₄ and V2O5 are also enticing electrode materials for supercapacitors with excellent redox behavior and high-energy density.
-Finally, the challenges and future perspectives are discussed, and potential strategies for electrode performance enhancement are provided.
+Supercapacitors have gained massive attention as next-generation energy storage devices because of their high power density, long cycle life, fast charge–discharge rate, and good environmental sustainability.
+Their role in energy storage and harvesting is crucial, specifically in advanced portable electronic devices.
+This review presents a comprehensive overview of the recent developments in supercapacitor research by covering the design of electrode materials and the advancements in developing novel materials.
+The recent developments in the fields of electric double-layer capacitors, hybrid supercapacitors, and pseudocapacitors, with a particular focus on their electrode materials, are also discussed.
+The major focus is on two-dimensional (2D) materials including carbon aerogels, carbon foams, carbide-derived carbons, graphenes, CNTs, activated carbons, TMDs, h-BN, MXenes, and carbon nitrides, which exhibit excellent electrochemical properties for supercapacitor applications.
+Transition metal oxides such as RuO2, ZnO, NiO, Co3O4, MnO2, Fe2O3/Fe3O4 and V2O5 are also enticing electrode materials for supercapacitors owing to their excellent redox behavior and high energy density.
+Finally, the challenges and future perspectives are discussed, along with providing potential strategies for electrode performance enhancements.

 Article information